 Have you ever wondered how you can make money reading Tarot?
 Back in the early 2000s, I started my online Tarot reading business with $10 Celtic Cross readings.
 It was a fun way to earn money doing something I loved!
 And sure, I wasn't going to be able to retire on these $10 readings, but it was a rewarding way to spend my Saturday afternoons when I was working in corporate full-time.

 Reading Tarot for payment can be a fun side hustle or a way to generate a little extra cash while you work your normal day job.
 And it's easier than you think.
-You can start earning an income reading Tarot for others in no time.
+You can start earning an income as a Tarot reader no time.
 Whether it's $20 an hour, $50 an hour, or even $300 an hour.

 Check out my steps for how you can start making money reading Tarot!